AlexVeeBee/jellytheme-Time-Machine/README.md

 # jellytheme-Time Machine
 A theme for jellyfin

-# Defailt Params for the style
+# Default Params for the style
 ```css
 :root {
     /* Affects the drawer menu at the top */